Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Located between the city center and the suburbs, Maxvorstadt is a hub for Munich’s arts scene.
 It’s home to a wealth of museums and art galleries, as well as universities and cultural institutions.
 Tourists and locals flock to this area throughout the day and night to enjoy its fantastic displays, excellent restaurants, and world-class exhibitions.

 Because of Maxvorstadt’s high volume of students and young people, it’s also one of the best places to stay if partying is high on your Munich itinerary.
-From rock clubs and quiet pubs to exciting eateries and all-night dance parties, this area of the city is where you’ll find a variety of things to do at night, no matter who you are.
+From rock clubs and quiet pubs to exciting eateries and all-night dance parties, this area of the city is where you’ll find a variety of things to do at night, everything within walking distance, no matter who you are.

 Looking for the best places to drink beer in Munich?
 Check this post!

-Best Airbnb in Maxvorstadt: Easygoing Studio for Two
+Best Airbnb in Maxvorstadt: Exclusive Flat at Königsplatz

 Best Hostel in Maxvorstadt: The 4You Hostel Munich